-Your child might need help with this step as the cardboard cans are fairly thick, and it requires some muscle to get the stapler to punch through them.
+Your child might need help with this step as the cardboard cans are fairly thick, and it requires some muscle to get the staple them together.

-We put a couple of staples just inside the cans’ openings, and then we pushed the stapler down as far as it would go, and we put a couple more staples there.
+We put a couple of staples just inside the cans’ openings, and then we pushed the stapler down as far as it would go, and stapled again.

 You could probably tape your binoculars together, but using a stapler seemed like an easier option.

-We used a soft piece of yarn for our neck strap.
-A long shoe lace or a skate lace or even a length of ribbon would work as well.
+We used a soft, thick piece of yarn for our neck strap.
+A long shoelace or a skate lace or even a length of ribbon would work as well.

-I used a metal skewer to punch a hole in the outside of each can, and then we threaded our yarn through, and knotted it in place.
+Use a metal skewer to poke a hole in the outside of each can.
+Push your yarn strap through and knot it in place.

 Now you’re ready to put your binoculars into action!

-And this is what i;s like to look through them.
+This is what it’s like to look through them.

 the flowers in the garden…

-..and Nelson, our part-time cat, just to name a few.
+..and Nelson the cat, to name a few.